Pilot for Anti-Racism Research

 Resubmissions:

-Definition: A ‘resubmission’ is an application that was previously submitted to the same mechanism and involves the same research topic with an amended application or research plan. rather than a new research topic and new research plan.
+Definition: a ‘resubmission’ is an application that was submitted to the same mechanism before and that involves the same research topic with an amended application or research plan. rather than a new research topic and new research plan.

 Requirements: Please use up to one extra page to introduce your revised proposal, addressing the issues raised in the review, and any additional changes to your proposal.
 Make sure the new changes are highlighted in bold or italic font so the reviewers can easily see where and how the proposal has changed.
 Do not use track changes.
 A new letter of support from the Department Chair or other Unit Head is required in all cases.